 Posted October 6, 2010 Atlanta, GA

-The FutureMedia Outlook and the FutureMedia Fest are core components of Georgia Tech’s FutureMedia Initiative.
+The annual FutureMedia Fest will serve as the seminal event for Georgia Tech’s FutureMedia Initiative, a global, collaborative initiative that explores new paradigms on how content is created, distributed and consumed.
 Backed by the technological expertise of Georgia Tech, a global top-ten technology university, and bolstered by its location in Atlanta, a well-known and growing media industry center, FutureMedia will connect universities, entrepreneurs, venture capitalists and industry to create a robust, open innovation environment and drive the growth of a new media ecosystem.

 FutureMedia at Georgia Tech explores new paradigms in how content is created, distributed and consumed.
 FutureMedia is a global open innovation collaborative initiative focused on discovering, creating, commercializing, and shaping the future of media.
 With more than 19 centers, 37 living labs and nearly 500 faculty working in this space, Georgia Tech is a leader in discovering what is next.

 The Georgia Institute of Technology is one of the world's premier research universities.
 Ranked seventh among U.S. News & World Report's top public universities and the eighth best engineering and information technology university in the world by Shanghai Jiao Tong University's Academic Ranking of World Universities, Georgia Tech’s more than 20,000 students are enrolled in its Colleges of Architecture, Computing, Engineering, Liberal Arts, Management and Sciences.
 Tech is among the nation's top producers of women and minority engineers.
 The Institute offers research opportunities to both undergraduate and graduate students and is home to more than 100 interdisciplinary units plus the Georgia Tech Research Institute.